vedhasua/ExplainAVEC/README.md

 **Caveat**:

 "Ok, janitor will be here soon...
-Ah, not house, the script is untidy?!
-Ok, we may clean it up soon and are even considering sending it for a beauty contest, but oh well..."
-(We'll keep you posted...)
+Ah, not house, the script is untidy?!"
+Ok, we may clean it up soon and are even considering sending it for a beauty contest, but oh well...
+We'll keep you posted!

 In any case, the code here works fine and is (hopefully) easy to understand. :) If you need some advice, tips, documentation, or just interested in building on top of this work in any way, please feel free to reach out.